-Your confidence and trust are important to us, and we regret any inconvenience or concern this incident may cause.
+We regret any inconvenience or concern this incident may cause you.
 To help prevent something like this from happening in the future, we are taking steps to enhance our existing security protocols and re-educating our staff for awareness on these types of incidents.

-If you have any questions, please call 1-866-394-1553, Monday through Friday from 8:00 A.M. through 5:30 P.M.
+If you have any questions, please call 1-833-971-3238, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
 Central Time.